dan-in-it/noxappbot/README.md

 # src/bot.py

 questions = [
-    "What is your character's name, class, and specialization?", "What is your raid experience?",
-    "What are your goals in World of Warcraft?",
-    "Why do you want to join our guild?",
-    "Add a link to your warcraftlogs page if you have one."
+    "Which raid team are you applying to?
+Weekday (Tues/Wed/Thurs), Weekend (Fri/Sat/Sun), Floater/Casual", "Have you reviewed the raid schedule for the team you're applying for?", "Is there a certain class/spec/role that you prefer to play?", "Please provide a link to your Warcraft Logs page for the character(s) you're applying with", "Do you currently have any friends or family in the guild?
+If so, who?", "Tell us about yourself and your raiding experience", "Any additional comments/questions?"
 ]
 ```